-11.1 Number of Burials

-A maximum of one casket and one cremated remains or two cremated remains may be buried in each grave.
+- 11.1 Number of Burials: A maximum of one casket and one cremated remains or two cremated remains may be buried in each Grave.
 The casket burial will be performed at standard depth only.
-(This By-law supersedes By-law 3.4.)

-11.2 Caskets, Containers, Shrouds, or Cremation Urns

-Remains must be delivered to the Cemetery for burial in the Natural Burial Area in a closed casket, container, shroud, or urn made from materials or substances that are non-toxic and readily biodegradable, such as wood, wicker, recycled cardboard, or natural fiber.
-All shrouds must be accompanied by a carrying tray to ensure transportation to the grave is done in a dignified manner.
-The carrying tray will be lowered and remain in the grave.
-Synthetic materials or metals used in the manufacture of the casket, container, urn, shroud, or tray are not permitted.
-The Cemetery management reserves the right to refuse any interment of human remains should the human remains be delivered to the Cemetery in a casket, container, shroud, carrying tray, or cremation urn that does not conform to these requirements.
-(This By-law supersedes By-law 3.6.)
+(This By-law supersedes By-law 3.4) - 11.2 Caskets, Containers, Shrouds, or Cremation Urns: Remains must be delivered to the Cemetery for burial in the Natural Burial Area in a closed casket, container, shroud or cremation urn made from materials or substances that are non-toxic and readily biodegradable, such as wood, wicker, recycled cardboard or natural fiber.
+Synthetic materials or metals used in the manufacture of the casket, container, urn, or shroud are not permitted.
+The Cemetery management reserves the right to refuse any interment of human remains should the human remains be delivered to the cemetery in a casket, container, or cremation urn that does not conform to these requirements.
+(This By-law supersedes By-law 3.5) - 11.3 Outer Containers: Concrete vaults, metal vaults, or other outer containers will not be permitted in Natural Burial areas.
+(This By-law supersedes By-law 3.6) - 11.4 Scattering of Cremated Remains: The scattering of cremated remains in the Grave is permitted provided that it is performed in a shallow excavation under the direction of the Cemetery.
+Surface scattering is not permitted.
+(This By-law supersedes By-law 3.7) - 11.5 Removal of Caskets, Containers, or Cremated Remains: Interments performed within the Natural Burial Area must be regarded as permanent and irreversible as all burials are performed using biodegradable containers.
+(This By-law supersedes By-law 3.8) - 11.6 Preparation of the Human Remains: Human remains which have been preserved (embalmed) using formaldehyde or other non-biodegradable chemicals will not be permitted to be buried within the Natural Burial Area. - 11.7 General Care of Natural Burial Graves: In addition to the parameters stated in By-law 5.1 in order to preserve and enhance the natural environment grass cutting and weeding will not be provided or permitted within Natural Burial Areas. - 11.8 Planting Restrictions: Live or artificial plant material of any kind is prohibited to be placed on the graves within the Natural Burial area. - 11.9 Tributes of Remembrance: To preserve the natural setting, no articles of any kind may be placed within the Natural Burial Area. - 11.10 Memorialization: To preserve the natural surroundings of the area, memorials are not permitted on Natural Burial graves.
+A central memorial feature has been provided by the cemetery on which families may place the name and dates of their loved ones.

-Cremated remains will be buried in such biodegradable urn or container, or, at the written direction of the Interment Rights Holder(s), removed from the urn or container and placed in the excavation for burial within the interment right/lot as referred to as interment without an urn or container.
-These remains may be disturbed while performing future burials.

-11.3 Outer Containers

-Concrete vaults, metal vaults, or other outer containers will not be permitted in Natural Burial Areas.
-(This By-law supersedes By-law 3.7.)

-11.4 Removal of Caskets, Containers, or Cremated Remains

-Interments performed within the Natural Burial Area must be regarded as permanent and irreversible as all burials are performed using biodegradable containers.
-(This By-law supersedes By-law 3.8.)

-11.5 Preparation of the Human Remains

-Human remains which have been preserved (embalmed) using formaldehyde or other non-biodegradable chemicals will not be permitted to be buried within the Natural Burial Area.

-11.6 General Care of Natural Burial Graves

-In addition to the parameters stated in By-law 5.1 in order to preserve and enhance the natural environment, grass cutting and weeding will not be provided or permitted within Natural Burial Areas.

-11.7 Planting Restrictions

-Live or artificial plant material of any kind is prohibited to be placed on the graves within the Natural Burial Area.

-11.8 Tributes of Remembrance

-To preserve the natural setting, no articles of any kind may be placed within the Natural Burial Area.

-11.9 Memorialization

-To preserve the natural surroundings of the area, memorials, including temporary wooden memorials, are not permitted on Natural Burial graves.
-A central memorial feature has been provided by the Cemetery on which, for a fee, families may place the name and dates of their loved ones.

-12.0 Combined Human and Cremated Pet Burial Area (the "Area")
+12.0 Combined Pet and Human Burial Area

-The following By-laws apply to burial and memorialization within a designated Area and supersede By-laws which are contained within the general MPGC By-laws designed to apply for general cemetery use.
-Unless specifically superseded by By-laws set forth below, all other Cemetery By-laws apply.
+The following By-laws apply to burial and memorialization within a designated Pet and Human Burial Area and supersede By-laws which are contained within the general MPGC By-laws designed to apply for general cemetery use.
+Unless specifically superseded by by-laws set forth below, all other cemetery by-laws apply.